spring-ai-community/spring-ai-a2a/README.md

 ### Simple Agents

 - **weather-agent** - Weather forecasting with mock tools
-- **accommodation-agent** - Hotel recommendations with mock search
+- **airbnb-agent** - Hotel and accommodation recommendations with mock search

 Both use zero-config pattern: just provide ChatClient and AgentCard beans, AgentExecutor is auto-configured.

 ### Multi-Agent System

-- **airbnb-planner-multiagent** - Travel planning orchestrator that delegates to weather and accommodation agents
+- **airbnb-planner-multiagent** - Host agent that orchestrates weather and airbnb agents for travel planning

 This example demonstrates:
 - LLM-driven agent orchestration